Bambusstock/Chaname/README.md

 #### `copyTo` (Default: false)

-If this is set to true, the sender will get his message as copy, so it's aviable in his chat history.
+If this is set to true, the sender will get his message as copy, so it's available in his chat history.

+#### `multiMessage` (Default: true)

+True, if a user can send a Message to more than one user.

 ### Colors